Intercity (Deutsche Bahn): Line 34

 Trains run every two hours between Frankfurt and Siegen.
 Two pairs of trains run at high speed from Siegen via Unna and Hamm to Münster and continue via Emden to Norddeich Mole; the other six train pairs take over almost all stops for regional traffic and run to Dortmund or via Dortmund to Münster.
 These slower trains can also be used between Dillenburg and Iserlohn-Letmathe with local tickets.
 The first train on Mondays to Fridays towards Dortmund runs from Stuttgart via Karlsruhe, Heidelberg, Mannheim and Frankfurt Airport.

 Line 35

 Trains run every two hours between Emden and Cologne.
-Individual trains start at Norddeich Mole or Emden Außenhafen.
-South of Cologne, individual trains continue to Koblenz and on weekends to Konstanz or Stuttgart.
+Some trains start at Norddeich Mole or Emden Außenhafen.
 Emden Außenhafen is only served from March to October.
-A pair of trains runs from Norddeich Mole to Bonn-Bad Godesberg and from Bad Godesberg to Emden.
+A pair of trains runs daily from Koblenz (on weekends from Cologne) to Bremerhaven-Lehe or from Bremerhaven-Lehe to Cologne.
+All IC trains running between Leer and Norddeich Mole can be used with regional tickets.